Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Method

-Large Vision-Language Models (LVLMs) generate textual outputs in an autoregressive manner through $N$ stacked transformer layers \cite{vaswani2017attention,liu2023visual,zhu2023minigpt}, where each layer plays a crucial role in the inference process.
+Large Vision-Language Models (LVLMs) generate textual output in an autoregressive manner through $N$ stacked transformer layers \cite{vaswani2017attention,liu2023visual,zhu2023minigpt}, where each layer plays a crucial role in the inference process.
 As information propagates forward through the network, feature representations are gradually transformed from low-level signals to high-level semantic representations \cite{rogers2021primer}.
-At time step $t$, given an initial fused representation \( x_t\), the forward process can be formulated as follows:
+At time step $t$, given an initial fused multimodal representation \( x_t\), let $\mathbf{h}_t^{(i)} \in \mathbb{R}^{B \times L_t \times D}$ denote the hidden state at layer $i$, where $B$, $L_t$, and $D$ denote the batch size, sequence length, and hidden dimension, respectively.
+The forward process can be formulated as follows:

-Where \( h_t^i \) denotes the hidden states at layer $i$ and time step $t$, and \( \text{TransformerLayer}^{(i)} \) represents the \( i \)-th transformer block, consisting of a multi-head self-attention mechanism and a feedforward neural network.
-The token prediction process, including both standard decoding from the final layer and optional early exit decoding from intermediate layers, can be generalized as:
+where \( \text{TransformerLayer}^{(i)} \) represents the \( i \)-th transformer block, consisting of a multi-head self-attention mechanism and a feedforward neural network.
+The token prediction process, including both standard decoding from the final layer and optional early exit decoding from intermediate layers, can be generalized as follows:

 where $\phi(\cdot)$ is the language modeling head that maps hidden states to vocabulary distributions.
 This unified formulation enables predictions from any layer, providing flexibility for efficient inference and layer-wise interpretability.
 Notably, the case $i = N$ corresponds to standard decoding using the final-layer hidden state, while $i< N$ indicates early exit from an intermediate layer.